15% SUMMER DISCOUNT APPLIED AUTOMATICALLY AT CHECKOUT FREE USA SHIPPING OVER $100 FREE WORLDWIDE SHIPPING OVER $200

 Fat Loss and Metabolic Enhancement

 Growth hormone is a potent stimulator of lipolysis, the biochemical process by which stored triglycerides in adipose tissue are broken down into free fatty acids and glycerol for energy use.
 The Baker et al. 2012 study, which enrolled 152 adults aged 55 to 87 in a 20-week GHRH treatment protocol, documented a 7.4 percent reduction in body fat alongside a 117 percent increase in IGF-1 levels.
-These findings align with the broader body of evidence showing that GHRH analogs reduce visceral adiposity, decrease triglycerides, and improve heart risk markers, as reviewed by Stanley and Grinspoon in 2015.
+These findings align with the broader body of evidence showing that GHRH analogs reduce visceral adiposity, decrease triglycerides, and improve cardiovascular risk markers, as reviewed by Stanley and Grinspoon in 2015.

 Sleep Quality and Recovery